aforoughi1/IntelligentOne/README.md

 #### Moving Average Crossover (MACO)

-We utilize two moving averages with different window sizes: the 50-day average, which reflects the long-term market trend, and the 20-day average, which captures short-term price fluctuations and responds more quickly to changes.
+We utilize two moving averages with different window sizes: the **50-day** average, which reflects the long-term market trend, and the **20-day** average, which captures short-term price fluctuations and responds more quickly to changes.

-A potential trend shift is detected when the fast MA(20) crosses the slow MA(50):
+A potential trend shift is detected when the **fast MA(20)** crosses the **slow MA(50)**:

-- A buy signal (represented by a green up-triangle) is triggered when the MA20 crosses above the MA50, indicating that the average price over the last 20 days has risen above the 50-day average—a sign of bullish momentum.
+- A **buy signal** (represented by a green up-triangle) is triggered when the MA20 crosses **above** the MA50, indicating that the average price over the last 20 days has risen above the 50-day average—a sign of bullish momentum.

-- A sell signal (represented by a red down-triangle) is triggered when the MA20 crosses below the MA50, suggesting that recent prices have declined relative to the longer-term trend, potentially signaling bearish reversal.
+- A **sell signal** (represented by a red down-triangle) is triggered when the MA20 crosses **below** the MA50, suggesting that recent prices have declined relative to the longer-term trend, potentially signaling bearish reversal.

-We apply binary classification modelling to predict whether a trend is ending or reversing, using this crossover logic as a key input feature.
+We apply **binary classification modelling** to predict whether a trend is ending or reversing, using this crossover logic as a key input feature.

 ![MA Chart](/images/IntelligentOneScreenshot9.png)

 #### Relative Strength Index(RSI)

-RSI (Relative Strength Index) is a momentum indicator used to determine whether a stock is overbought or oversold.
+RSI (**Relative Strength Index**) is a momentum indicator used to determine whether a stock is **overbought** or **oversold**.
-- When the RSI falls below the lower threshold (30), it suggests the stock is oversold—a buy signal may be generated.
+- When the RSI falls below the lower threshold (30), it suggests the stock is oversold—a **buy** signal may be generated.
-- When the RSI rises above the upper threshold (70), it indicates the stock is overbought—a sell signal may be appropriate.
+- When the RSI rises above the upper threshold (70), it indicates the stock is overbought—a **sell** signal may be appropriate.

-To predict potential entry or exit points—classified as Buy, Hold, or Sell—we apply multiclass classification modelling, which enables objective decision-making based on historical RSI patterns and market dynamics.
+To predict potential entry or exit points—classified as **Buy**, **Hold**, or **Sell**—we apply **multiclass classification modelling**, which enables objective decision-making based on historical RSI patterns and market dynamics.

 ![RSI Chart](/images/IntelligentOneScreenshot7.png)

 #### Williams %R(%R)

-W%R (Williams %R) is a momentum-based technical oscillator that compares the current closing price to the high and low prices over a specified lookback period (N days).
+W%R (**Williams %R**) is a momentum-based technical oscillator that compares the current closing price to the high and low prices over a specified lookback period (N days).
 The indicator ranges from -100 to 0, with:

 - Readings below -80 indicating oversold conditions.
 - Readings above -20 suggesting the asset is overbought.